Increasing the size of a virtual disk (1004047)

 - Click Utilities > Expand, enter the new size, then click Expand.

 - Complete the steps in Increasing the size of a disk partition (1004071), so that the guest operating system is aware of the change in disk size.

 VMware Player 2.x / ACE Instance

 If you are using an ACE Instance, the virtual disk size must be changed from the ACE Manager, then repackaged and redeployed.

 If you are using VMware Player's 2.x, upgrade to VMware Player 3.
-This is a free download, available from the VMware Download Center.
+This is a free download, available at VMware Downloads.

 ESX / VI Client / vSphere